-No. Compliance Criteria Timeline Intent and Clarification Objective 1.2. their commun .1: There is a written Needs Assessment which identifies t nities.
+No. Compliance Criteria Timeline Intent and Clarification Objective 1.
+2.1: There is a written Needs Assessment which identifies tunities.
 1.2.1.a There is a written Needs Assessment identifying the social, economic, and environmental development needs of the Fair Trade Premium Participants, and their families, communities, and the environment.
 The results of the Needs Assessment are shared with the Fair Trade Committee and the Social Engagement Team.
 C-Before Premium is spent, or by Y1 at the latest Clarification: The factory is accountable for the Needs Assessment being completed.
 The intent of this requirement is that the needs of all Fair Trade Premium Participants, their families, and communities are well understood and can be effectively considered when prioritizing uses of the Fair Trade Premium.
 The first Needs Assessment must be financed or undertaken directly by the factory.
 Subsequent Needs Assessments (see 1.2.1.b) may be financed by Fair Trade Premium if they are undertaken by a third party or led by the Fair Trade Committee (FTC).
-The Needs Assessment must be carried out in a variety of ways including surveys, interviews, or meetings with Premium Participants.
-The Needs Assessment must include a diverse and representative sample of Premium Participants that provide input for the Needs Assessment closely matches the composition of the population of Premium Participants as a whole (see 1.1.2.a for further considerations regarding diverse groups).
-The Needs Assessment shall include an evaluation of the following areas at minimum: Access to education and childcare; Food security; Health services (for example, access to or affordability of health care); Housing; and, NEW The Needs Assessment was formerly only part of EM-PTA 7.4 and Annex 5.
+The Needs Assessment may be carried out in a variety of ways including surveys, interviews, or meetings with Premium Participants.
+The Needs Assessment must include a diverse and representative sample of Premium Participants, such that the composition of the sample of Premium Participants that provide input for the Needs Assessment closely matches the composition of the population of NEW The Needs Assessment was formerly only part of EM-PTA 7.4 and Annex 5.
 Now more emphasis is placed on this activity.
+Premium Participants as a whole (see 1.1.2.a for further considerations regarding diverse groups).
+The Needs Assessment shall include an evaluation of the following areas at minimum: Access to education and childcare; Food security; Health services (for example, access to or affordability of health care); Housing; and,